d2207197/python-monorepo-demo/README.md

 - `apps/` for applications.
 Applications shouldn't import other applications.
 - `libs/` for library.
 Applications can import libraries.

-Check `apps/be-funny` for an application example.
+Check the README under `apps/be-funny/`